Raiders win possible final game in Oakland 27-14 vs. Broncos

 A decision is expected before the Super Bowl, but many of the die-hards came out for this game knowing it could be the last NFL game ever in the stadium that opened in 1966.

+"I don't want to get too sentimental tonight," coach Jon Gruden said.
+"Hopefully that's not the case.
+That's for other people to decide.
+You see the love affair these fans have for the Raiders."

-It has been almost that long since the Broncos (6-9) had gone back-to-back seasons with losing records, having last done it in 1971-72.
+While the Raiders celebrated, the Broncos (6-9) hit a low after being assured of having back-to-back seasons with losing records for the first time since 1971-72.
 After going 5-11 in coach Vance Joseph's first season, Denver has done little better in year two and general manager John Elway could be ready to make a change after the season.

 The Broncos opened the month with playoff aspirations, but three straight losses to teams that entered the game with losing records ended those hopes and have the team searching for answers.